RECURSOS EN ESPAÑOL

 - Spouses or children of U.S. citizens whose visa petitions are approved and who have pending applications for adjustment of status

 The above lists are not exclusive.
-There may be additional categories of lawfully-residing immigrants who may also be eligible for Medicaid based on the new changes in the law.
 Please encourage pregnant immigrant women and children (under age 19) to apply for Medicaid if they are lawfully residing and meet income and residency requirements.

 This material is for information and educational purposes only and does not constitute legal advice.
-For further information regarding your specific situation, please contact the Eastern Carolina Immigrants’ Rights Project, North Carolina Justice Center at 919-861-2071.
+For further information regarding your specific situation, please contact the Immigrant and Refugee Rights Project, North Carolina Justice Center at 919-861-2072.